yzwijsen/InkyCryptoGraph/README.md

 > **Note**
 > You can include the cleaning script in your crontab file to have it run automatically, just make sure that it doesn't overlap with the main script.
 Otherwise the screen will stop updating untill you restart the main script.
 A window of 15 minutes should be more than enough to run the cleaning script.
+> The included crontab example already has an entry for this cleaning script.

 ## :clock7: Cron / Scheduling

 To keep the screen updated you can setup a cron job to run the script every x minutes You can set this up by running `crontab -e` and adding an entry for the main script and, optionally, the cleaning script.

-Below is the default configuration.
+Below is an example configuration.
 You can also find this in the **crontab** file included in this repository.

 ```cron
 */5 8-23 * * * python3 /home/pi/InkyCryptoGraph.py -p XXBTZEUR -f -r 1